-I need the reminder because even though I know that brain dumping works I has the fried brain and can't think clearly enough to eat.
-This is the wonderful power of a coach.
+I need the reminder because although I know brain dumping works I have fried my brain and can't think clearly enough to eat.
+This is the power of a coach.
 She can see clearly and prod you the right direction when your ability to navigate daily life has deserted you.

-So I'm off to do as she says and dump the many, muddled ideas, thoughts, plans, priorities, worries and obligations out of my head and on to paper in order to clear at least enough brain space for eating, and hopefully more.
-Before I go I will leave you with three reasons why brain dumping is worthwhile.
+So I'm off to do as she says.
+I will dump the many, muddled ideas, thoughts, plans, priorities, worries and obligations out of my head and on to paper.
+This will clear enough brain space for eating, and more.
+It will reduce the overwhelm.

 3. When you write things down you offload emotion along with thoughts and ideas.
 The stress that comes with too many competing priorities ebbs away as your head empties and your action plan becomes clearer.
-It makes you feel as well as think better.
+It makes you feel better as well as think better.

 Do you brain dump regularly?
 Who reminds you to get back to basics when you're freaking out?
 And how many things are on your list?